Skip to main content

 Bar graph illustration showing increased account earnings over time.

-Money market deposit accounts may help your savings grow quicker than in a traditional savings account.
+Money market deposit accounts may help your savings grow quicker than a traditional savings account.

-If you feel like you’re not saving enough, you’re not alone.
-The average person saves just 4% of their disposable income annually, meaning if you make $100,000 per year, you’re only setting aside about $4,000 each year.1
+You’re not alone if you feel like you aren’t saving enough.
+The average person saves just over 4% of their disposable income annually, meaning if you make $100,000 per year, you’re only setting aside about $4,000 each year.1

 But how can you encourage yourself to save more?
 A good first step could be to find the right savings account for you.

 There are many types of savings accounts out there.
-You’ve probably heard of a high-yield savings account, which can be a great option to help grow your money.
+You may have heard of a high-yield savings account, which could be a great option to help grow your money.

 Another potential option is a money market account.
-These accounts earn interest like savings accounts, but actually function as a hybrid between a savings and checking account.
+These accounts earn interest like savings accounts but function as a hybrid between a savings and a checking account.

-Wondering if a money market is right for your savings goals?
+Wondering if a money market is suitable for your savings goals?
 Let’s look at how it works and what to expect when you open one.

 Key Takeaways

-• Money market accounts tend to earn higher rates than traditional checking or savings accounts.
+• Money market accounts typically earn higher rates than traditional checking or savings accounts.

 • Money markets often have monthly withdrawal limits set by the financial institution.

-• Money market deposit accounts through a chartered bank are FDIC insured, giving you greater peace of mind that your money is safe.
+• Money market deposit accounts through a chartered bank are typically FDIC-insured, giving you greater peace of mind that your money is safe.

 What Is a Money Market Account?

-MMDA rates are listed as an Annual Percentage Yield (APY) which refers to the amount of interest the account may earn over the course of the year using compounded interest.
-The higher the APY is, the more the account may earn.
+MMDA rates are listed as an Annual Percentage Yield (APY), which refers to the amount of interest the account may earn over the course of the year using compounded interest in the calculation.
+The higher the APY, the more the account may earn.

-While MMDAs earn a higher rate than traditional savings accounts, they tend to have rates far lower than high-yield savings accounts.
-Many high-yield savings accounts have rates 11x higher than traditional savings accounts.2
+While MMDAs earn a higher rate than traditional savings accounts, they tend to have far lower rates than high-yield savings accounts.
+Many high-yield savings accounts have rates more than 10x traditional savings accounts.2

-Unlike high-yield or traditional savings accounts, MMDAs often come with the ability to write checks or use a debit card to withdraw funds each month, up to certain limits.
+Unlike high-yield or traditional savings accounts, MMDAs often come with check-writing privileges or let you use a debit card to withdraw funds each month, up to certain limits.
 Most institutions limit withdrawals or transfers from MMDAs to six per month.3

-It’s common to have a checking account in addition to an MMDA to make sure you’re able to pay all of your bills without running up against the withdrawal limit.
+It’s common to have a checking account in addition to an MMDA to ensure that you’re able to pay all of your bills without exceeding withdrawal limits.

 Where to Find Money Market Deposit Accounts